Chair, Associate Professor

 BIOL 201.
 Principles of Biology.
 A study of the concepts generally applicable to living systems, including topics of cell structure and function, heredity, evolution, ecology, and a survey of kingdoms of living organisms.
 Three lectures, three hours laboratory.
-Not open to Biology majors.
+Not recommended for students interested in the health professions and not open to Biology majors.
 Offered every Fall.

 BIOL 241.
 Organization of Life: Genetics and Cell Biology.
 This course is a study of the basic organizational structure of living organisms, beginning with the chemical basis of life and its relationship to the higher levels of cellular organization.
 This course includes a systematic analysis of the roles of nucleic acids, proteins and lipids in the higher levels of biological organization.
 The mediation of life processes by gene expression, cell metabolism and signal transduction are considered in the context of prokaryotic populations and more complex multicellular organisms.
 Three lectures, three hours laboratory.
 Offered every Fall.

 BIOL 242.
 Diversity of Life: An Introduction to Zoology and Botany.
-This course introduces the biology and diversity of select groups of protists and animals.
+This course introduces the biology and diversity of select groups of prokaryotes, fungi, protists, plants and animals.
 Topics include taxonomic diversity, structure, and introductory physiology at the organ and tissue level.
 An introduction to plant biology studies the structure, function, and development of plants as organisms and the diversity of algae, fungi, and plants.
 Three lectures, three hours laboratory.
-Offered every Spring and every Summer at the Wheaton College Black Hills Science Station in South Dakota.
+Offered every Spring (main campus) and every Summer (Wheaton College Black Hills Science Station in South Dakota).

 BIOL 243.
 Processes of Life: Ecology and Evolution.
 This course introduces the conceptual and theoretical foundations of ecology, animal behavior, and evolution.
 Students will be introduced to population and ecosystem processes as well as longer term processes of change, including evolution.
 Evaluation of theories of species dynamics will be viewed in a Christian perspective.
-Three lectures, three hours laboratory.
-Offered every Fall and every Summer at the Wheaton College Black Hills Science Station in South Dakota. †
+Three lectures, three hours laboratory. †Prerequisite: BIOL 241 or BIOL 242.† Offered every Fall (main campus) and every Summer (Wheaton College Black Hills Science Station in South Dakota). †

 BIOL 303.
 Contemporary Issues in Biology.
 Contemporary issues in genetics, evolution, and ecology.
 May be applied toward the general education nature requirement but not toward the Biology major.
 Prerequisite: 4 hr lab course in the Studies in Nature cluster.
 Consult current year's course offerings.
 (2)